Academic regulations will be found throughout this calendar and may not necessarily be contained only in this section.

-Grades are typically posted within three to five days following the final evaluative activity (typically a final exam).
-Students will be able to check their grades online using myCamosun.
+Final course grades will be submitted within five (5) calendar days of the final exam or final evaluation Students will be able to check their grades online using myCamosun.

 Note If students are unable to access their grades via the web, a “Student File Restriction” may have been placed on their student record.